hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Management

-🔲 Thin OffsetSceneManager that is decoupled frOffset Manager the internal data representation of OffsetScenes
+🔲 Thin OffsetSceneManager that is decoupled from Offset Manager the internal data representation of OffsetScenes

 ✅ Thin OffsetManager (only bootstraps OffsetServer and adds reference to OffsetUniverse)